wp-plugins/wp-songbook/readme.txt

 == Changelog ==

+= 1.2.1 =
+*If theres any file to display (and not blocked by private rule), is displayed.
+*Removed Fancybox for license troubles

 = 1.2 =
 *At first, the files are now working, Im sorry for all troubles *You can choose song lyrics wrap element to improve look of the page